ASEM000/pytreeclass/README.md

 #### Filter by field metadata

-- Get all fields of with `{"description": "First layer"}` in their metadata
+- Get all fields of with their metadata equal to `{"description": "First layer"}`

 ```python
 print(model.at[model == {"description": "First layer"}].get())